Skip to content

 • Minimum of 24 GB RAM, 32 GB recommended

 • 200-300 GB of drive space.
-Note that the size of the application grows as more data is added to the blockchain.
+Note that the application’s size increases as more data is added to the blockchain.

 • Broadband internet connection